vormkracht10/php-uploadcare-transformations/README.md

 The overlay operation allows to layer images one over another.
 One of the most common use cases here are watermarks: semi-transparent images layered over opaque ones to complicate their unauthorized usage, etc.

 > Every overlay parameter is optional and can be omitted.
 However, the order of parameter URL directives should be preserved.
 For example, if you want to use `coordinateX` parameter, you should also specify `width` and `height` parameters.
+Also note that the `opacity` parameter should be specified with percentages.

 ```php
 $uuidOverlay = 'e6b0c1c0-1b1a-4b1a-9b1a-1b1a1b1a1b1a';